Blount Island Command: History

-In 1981, planning was initiated for a more permanent prepositioning force.
-Marine Corps Logistics Base, Albany, Georgia began to stockpile equipment and 30 days of supplies (all classes) for the permanent prepositioning force.
-Concurrently, MSC began contracting for ship conversions and for new ships.
-The result was 13 ships organized into three squadrons and strategically located to support global coverage.
-The MPF program became operational between 1984 and 1986.
+That same year, planning began for a permanent support force.
+13 ships were organized into three squadrons and strategically located to support global coverage.
+The new program became operational between 1984 and 1986.

 Maritime Prepositioning Ships Squadron-1 (MPSRON-1) became operational in 1984 on the U.S. East Coast, supporting the 6th Marine Amphibious Brigade (MAB) (all MABs changed to MEBs in the late 1980s), and was relocated following Operation Desert Storm to the Mediterranean Sea to establish a forward presence in the European theater.
 MPSRON-2 replaced the NTPF ships in the Indian Ocean (Diego Garcia) in 1985 and continued to support 7th MAB based at Camp Pendleton, California.
 The first two squadrons were loaded at Wilmington, North Carolina (1984-85).
 MPSRON-3 was established in the Pacific Ocean (Guam and Tinian) in 1986 supporting 1st MAB based in Hawaii.
 The third squadron was loaded at Panama City, Florida (1986).
 The ammunition for all three squadrons was loaded at the Military Ocean Terminal, Sunny Point, North Carolina.

 Operation Desert Shield/Desert Storm validated the MPF concept when the MPF supported the establishment of the first self-sustaining, operationally capable force in northern Saudi Arabia.
 The first battalion of the 7th MEB occupied its defensive positions within four days of the MPS arrival.
 The first nine MPF ships from MPSRON-2 and MPSRON-3 offloaded in August 1990 and provided equipment and 30 days sustainment for two-thirds of the Marine Corps forces ashore, as well as supporting United States Army forces.
 The ships of MPSRON-1 offloaded in December 1990.

 In June 1991, MPF assets were employed as part of Operation Fiery Vigil to assist the Republic of the Philippines when Mount Pinatubo erupted, burying whole cities and forcing the evacuation of Clark Air Base.
 Also, from December 1992 through May 1993, four MPS, reconstituted in Al Jubayl, supported Marines conducting peacekeeping and humanitarian assistance operations in Somalia during Operation Restore Hope (ORH).
 In January 2003, 11 of the then 15 MPF ships were offloaded in support of Operation Iraqi Freedom (OIF) and reconstituted between July and November 2003.
 In February 2004, selected equipment and supplies from MPSRON-2 were used in support of OIF-II.

 The key to successful employment of a Marine Air Ground Task Force (MAGTF) that falls in on the Maritime Prepositioning Ships (MPS) Program or Marine Corps Prepositioning Program – Norway (MCPP-N) equipment is the availability and readiness of the prepositioned equipment and supplies.
 BICmd works closely with the supported expeditionary force commander to exceed ISO 9001 goals of 98% attainment, 98% readiness, and 98% data accuracy of the prepositioned combat capability sets.
-BICmd’s focus will always be on the combat readiness, visibility, and attainment of prepositioned equipment and supplies.
+BICmd's focus will always be on the combat readiness, visibility, and attainment of prepositioned equipment and supplies.